Determining the Medicaid Enrolled Provider Type

 - In Montana, physicians, mid-level practitioners, and registered dieticians (who also hold a current Montana license as a nutritionist), are approved, among a list of other provider types, to receive Medicaid reimbursement for providing National DPP services.

-- In Wyoming’s Medicaid pilot of the National DPP lifestyle change program, only registered dieticians, who are Medicaid enrolled providers and can bill Medicaid, can be lifestyle coaches.
+- In Wyoming’s Medicaid pilot of the National DPP lifestyle change program, lifestyle coaches can only be registered dieticians who are Medicaid enrolled providers.

 Existing vs. New Provider Types

 As outlined in the examples above, states can either use an existing provider type to deliver the program or they can create a new provider type.
 It is possible for states to pursue both options at the same time or to pursue one approach first and another approach at a later date.
 The graphic below depicts some key decisions involved in using an existing provider type and/or creating a new provider type.

 Please note that regardless of whether Medicaid is using an existing provider type or creating a new provider type, the Medicaid agency will have to determine the mode of delivery for the National DPP lifestyle change program: in-person, online, distance learning, and/or combination.

 Click a button below to learn more about using an existing provider type or creating a new provider type.
 Please download this summary document to understand the pros and cons of using an existing provider type and creating a new provider type.